hammoaj/node-red-docker-cloudant/README.md

-## Node-RED on Docker/Openshift with optional Cloudant/CouchDB filestore
+# Node-RED on Docker/Openshift with optional Cloudant/CouchDB filestore

 This repository is an example Node-RED application that can be deployed into a Red Hat Openshift environment (or other Docker environments) with only a couple clicks.

-### Using Cloudant or CouchDB database as your file store
+## Using Cloudant or CouchDB database as your file store

 By default, this uses a local filestore at `/data` which should be mounted as persistent storage.
-Alternatively you can use Cloudant as your filestore by setting the full URL of a Cloudant/CouchDB instance in a Secrets file (Openshift) or environment variables (Docker).
+Alternatively you can use Cloudant or CouchDB as your filestore by setting the full URL of a Cloudant/CouchDB instance in a
+Secrets file (Openshift) or environment variables (Docker).

 - Create a new Cloudant/CouchDB instance and create a set of credentials